Overview: importing meat products

 Reduced inspection mode

-- For meat product from the United States, the other 9 shipments are not assigned an inspection by the ICTS.
-These are referred to as "skip lots" and may be released at the border by the CBSA to general commerce in Canada.
+- For meat product from the United States, Australia and New Zealand, the other 9 shipments are not assigned an inspection by the ICTS.
+These are referred to as "skip lots" and may be confirmed as such in the Automated Shipment Inspection Status Search Tool (ASISST) after being released at the border by the CBSA.

 Intensified inspection mode